kirs/dry-params/README.md

 }
 ```

-`Dry::Params#validate` will return the following coerced and validated hash:
+`Dry::Params#validate` will return the following type-coerced and validated hash:

 ```ruby
 {